Stabilization of sliding ferroelectricity through exciton condensation

 A full quantitative understanding of sliding ferroelectricity is however still lacking.
 To illustrate this point, let us focus on the paradigmatic case of the WTe$_2$ bilayer, the first system where it was observed experimentally and attributed to interlayer charge redistribution, in spite of its metallic character \cite{fei_ferroelectric_2018}.
 Bilayer WTe$_2$ is attractive because it was experimentally shown that its polarization does not vanish up to room temperature; moreover, it retains its switching capability at 300 K even when embedded in 2D devices \cite{fei_ferroelectric_2018}.

 The open question has to do with the very mechanism inducing ferroelectricity in this system.
 There is consensus on the fact that an in-plane sliding along a specific direction ($y$ for bilayer WTe$_2$ as shown in Fig.~\ref{fig:full_story}a) changes the charge distribution between the layers and thus the electric polarization, as initially proposed theoretically \cite{li_binary_2017, wu_sliding_2021}: the sign of the polarization is reversed when the shift takes place in the opposite direction.
-However, while descriptions of this process based on density functional theory (DFT) lead to an interlayer charge transfer compatible with the measured polarization \cite{yang_origin_2018, liu_vertical_2019}, they are unable to account for the high Curie temperature observed in experiments: an issue of relevance in view of room-temperature operation, as also discussed in Refs.~\onlinecite{tang_sliding_2023, deng_deterministic_2025, gu_2Dferroelectricity_2025}.
+However, while descriptions of this process based on density functional theory (DFT) lead to an interlayer charge transfer compatible with the measured polarization \cite{yang_origin_2018, liu_vertical_2019}, the accurate determination of the sliding energy barrier is still a challenge \cite{tang_sliding_2023, deng_deterministic_2025, gu_2Dferroelectricity_2025}: an issue especially relevant for the room-temperature operation of ferroelectric semimetals.

+For ferroelectric semiconductors, like h-BN, the tiny potential barrier ($\sim 2$ meV) is sufficient to stabilize ferroelectricity, since both lattice and electrons are rigid and slide with macroscopic mass \cite{tang_sliding_2023}.
+For ferroelectric semimetals, the electron system is compressible \cite{Pines1999} and reacts to sliding (Supplementary Section I).
+As a consequence, the sliding barrier is reduced by at least one order of magnitude ($\sim 0.1$ meV, see Supplementary Figure 1).
+The suppression of the barrier, which was not appreciated by previous work (DFT estimates of Refs.~\onlinecite{yang_origin_2018, liu_vertical_2019, bai_sub-nanosecond_2025} were significantly larger), calls into question the actual origin of the ferroelectric order, its stability and switching properties.

 Here we move from the recent evidence of important excitonic effects in mono- and bi-layer WTe$_2$, leading to a ground-state excitonic insulator (EI) phase \cite{sun_evidence_2022, jia_evidence_2022}, and analyze the role that electron-hole (e-h) interaction can play in the ferroelectric properties of bilayer WTe$_2$.
-These effects were not taken into account in previous theoretical studies, although a suggestion was already present in Ref.~\onlinecite{fei_ferroelectric_2018} based on the observation of identical electron and hole densities in the ferroelectric phase (as well as in Ref.~\onlinecite{jindal_coupled_2023} for MoTe$_2$, but in the superconducting phase).
-After analyzing the uncorrelated ground state from first principles, we develop a model to account for e-h interactions forming tightly-bound excitons, in order to calculate how they modify the electronic structure of the system and in turn estimate how this affects its energy.
+This interaction, which may sustain a many-body gap and hence make the electron system incompressible, was not taken into account in previous theoretical studies.
+Note that the possible role of excitons was already remarked in Ref.~\onlinecite{fei_ferroelectric_2018}, based on the observation of identical electron and hole densities in the ferroelectric phase (as well as in Ref.~\onlinecite{jindal_coupled_2023} for MoTe$_2$, but in the superconducting phase).